Defend Yourself This Flu Season – Book Your Influenza Vaccination Today!

 Are you sure I'm not too late to get my flu vaccination?

 It’s never too late!
-Although peak flu season is between June and August, it’s possible to catch the flu all year round.
-Everyone aged 6 months and over can get the flu vaccination.
+Although peak flu season is generally between June and August, it’s possible to catch the flu all year round.
+Everyone aged 6 months and over is recommended to get the flu vaccination.
 If you are travelling overseas, consider their flu season is different than Australia.